 Go through the entire home, assessing anything that may compromise your loved one’s balance or safety, and removing any items of furniture that could present a hazard to your loved one.

 Loss of judgement

 As dementia progresses, many patients struggle to cope with familiar household appliances, and forgetfulness could present a particular hazard, especially in the bathroom and kitchen.

-If you feel that your loved one is not safe to remain alone in their own home, then a live-in carer is a good option.
+If you feel that your loved one is not safe to remain alone in their own home, then a live-in carer, provided by one of the best live-in care agencies, such as Elder, is a good option.
 You can source someone to provide simple companion care or more complex dementia care, according to their needs, for complete peace of mind.

 If you are in charge of your loved one’s care, make sure that they cannot access anything that could be harmful.
 Lock away dangerous cleaning products and keep knives and sharp utensils out of sight and out of reach.
 Keep microwaves and toasters unplugged, remove extraneous items such as blenders from the work surfaces and disconnect the cooker from the main supply when it’s not in use.